a-memme/predicting_crime_pca/README.md

 ## Discussion
 ### PCA
 - The above analysis displays how PCA can be used as a dimensionality reduction technique prior to building a predictive model.
-- In our case, models using the original data vs the transformed data via PCA elicit very similar results however, only seeing very slightly better performance in MAE and RMSE in the PCA version.
+- In our case, models using the original data vs the transformed data via PCA elicit very similar results, only seeing very slightly better performance in MAE and RMSE in the model trained with PCA data.

 ### Original Vector Space
 - Transforming principal components back to their original vector space allows for:
     - presentation of the model that is compatible with the raw data but still represents the dimensionality of the Principal Component Analysis
-    - help with model interpretation and greater functionality when considering ETL/automated processes.
+    - aids significantly with model interpretation for descriptive analysis
+    - provides more efficient functionality when considering ETL/automated processes.

 ### Limitations
 - As mentioned in the introduction, the principal components chosen via PCA may not always lead directly to the most relevant metrics to the response variable.
-Sometimes, although a variable may have greater variance, it may be a poorer predictor of the response variable.
+Sometimes, although a component may have greater variance, it may be a poorer predictor of the response variable.
 See the example of the 2D data below:

 ![image](https://github.com/a-memme/predicting_crime_pca/assets/79600550/170b9cd3-68ae-468c-85a4-3af8adfdcbb0)

 - In our case, the scree plot below suggests that only the first 2-4 principal components should be used in the model based solely on the amount of variance present in each.
-As witnessed via cross-validation, the best performing regression model that used principal components was the one that simply used all components deemed as significant from the original model - i.e one that contained lower ranked principal components (such as PC12) which innately contain less variance, and skip some higher ranked ones (such as PC3).
+As witnessed via cross-validation, the best performing regression model using principal components was the one that simply used all components deemed as significant from the original model - i.e the one that contained lower ranked principal components (such as PC12) which innately have less variance, and skip some higher ranked ones which innately have more (such as PC3).
 ```
 #Visualize - scree plot to employ elbow method
 screeplot(pca1, type='lines')